Several people right now are looking to build immaculate home offices.

 Put up a large calendar to keep all of your meetings and appointments.
 A desk calendar or calendar book could also work wonders.

 Figure out what system works for you and create stations that let you easily move through workflows and hit deadlines.

 2. Upgrade Your Filing System

-Staying organized in your office means keeping the best records.
+Staying organized in your office means keeping the best records, so you may need some new office supplies.
 Set up file keeping systems both for physical and digital records.

 For instance, one binder might contain your tax and banking information, while another has marketing ideas and client accounts.

 Embrace the cloud for your digital record keeping.